What is Recovery Rate?

 2. Business Issues

 Business failure caused by unforeseen business issues impacts the recovery rate.
-For example, a catastrophic fire that results in the inability to conduct business may result in the company defaulting on its debt, hence impacting the recovery rate.
+For example, a catastrophic fire that results in the inability to conduct business may result in a company defaulting on its debt.
 In short, business issues that affect a company’s ability to conduct business and generate profits play a key role in the recovery rate.

 Debt that is more senior within a capital structure offers a higher recovery rate.
-It is due to the senior debt being accorded more claims to assets as opposed to debt ranked lower in the capital structure.
+This is due to the senior debt being accorded a greater claim to assets as opposed to debt ranked lower in the capital structure.
 In a data report issued by Moody’s, the average corporate debt recovery rate in 2017 was 81.3% for loans, 52.3% for senior secured bonds, 52.3% for senior unsecured bonds, and 4.5% for subordinated bonds.
-To illustrate the fact, consider the following example:
+Consider the following example:

 A company is facing bankruptcy and owns $500,000 in distributable assets to senior secured debt holders and subordinated debt holders.
 Senior secured debt holders are owed $700,000 while subordinated debt holders are owed $1,000,000.
 What is the recovery rate for the two different debt holders?

 Senior debt holders are given a higher priority in the capital structure.
 In other words, assets must first be distributed to senior debt holders before subordinated debt holders are paid.
 Since senior debt holders are owed $700,000 and the company only holds $500,000 in assets, all assets of the company are given to senior debt holders for a recovery rate of 71%.
-Subordinated debt holders are left with no assets, as they’ve already been distributed, and face a recovery rate of 0%.
+Subordinated debt holders are left with no assets, as they’ve already been distributed, and they, therefore, will recover 0%.